 During the devastation created by the demons, Shumbha and Nishumbha Goddess Parvati took the avatar of Kalaratri Devi.
 It is said that these two demons invaded the Devlok that is the abode of the Demi-Gods.
-After getting frustrated the Demi-Gods prayed Goddess Parvati to help them defeat the asuras.
+After getting frustrated the Demi-Gods prayed to Goddess Parvati to help them defeat the asuras.
 It is then when Kalaratri avatar was created.

 This avatar is depicted as a destructive form of the Goddess.
 She can be seen riding a dark black donkey.
 Her complexion is dark black and she has four hands.
-The positioning of her hands is in Abhaya and varada mudra and she carries a sword and an iron hook in her left hands.
+The positioning of her hands is in Abhaya and varada mudra and she carries a sword and an iron hook in her left hand.
 It is said that she licked the blood of demon Rakta Beeja, who had the potential to create more demons from his own blood.
 Because of the powers she possesses, she is also referred to as Goddess Shubhankari.

 Maa Kalaratri Story

-According to legend, Dasta Shumbha-Nishumbha and Raktabeej had made a stroke in all the three states.
+According to legend, Dasta Shumbha-Nishumbha and Raktabeej had made a stroke in all three states.
 Worried by this, all the goddesses went to Shivji.
 He asked the goddess Parvati to kill the demons and protect their devotees.
 Considering Shivji, Parvati Ji assumed the form of Durga and killed Shumbha-Nishumbha.
 But as soon as Durga killed the bloodbath, the blood released from her body produced millions of raktabeej.
-Seeing this, Durga ji made Kalaratri from its fast.
+Seeing this, Durga Ji made Kalaratri from its fast.
 After this, when Durga killed the raktabeej, Kalaratri filled his blood in his face and slaughtered his blood base after cutting his throat.

 Significance of Kalaratri Devi

 Worshiping Maa Kalaratri, on the 7th day of Navratri is considered so auspicious.
-Regular chanting of Kalaratri mantra can remove all the fear from the heart and make the devotees bold and self-confident.
+Regular chanting of the Maa Kalaratri mantra can remove all the fear from the heart and make the devotees bold and self-confident.
 If you are suspicious of any evil spell or force pursuing you, you may free yourself from it by chanting the incredibly powerful Kalaratri mantra.
 This mantra shall bestow peace and shall win the protective shield of goddess Kalaratri for her devotees.
 Yogis and occult practitioners chant this mantra to attain mystic powers.